Phileosopher/commonplace/cooking.md

 - Too short - food isn't cooked thoroughly and has a "raw" taste.
 - Too long - dry and brittle with very little moisture or flavor left.

+You often need a heat carrier to prevent anything from burning.

+- Water is fine for many things (e.g., boiling) and changes the consistency if it directly contacts the food.
+- However, oil also enhances the flavor as long as you don't hit the smoke point.
+  - Each oil has a different smoke point, which is when the oil burns off and leaves carbon (charcoal) as residue.

 Fix poor time and heat management:

 - Take everything off your burners, then observe each one as you turn up the heat to get a feel for your stove.